 5. Habit or learned behavior

 Some dogs eat grass because they’ve done it before and nothing bad happened.
 It becomes part of the routine.
-This isn’t harmful unless the grass itself is treated with chemicals.
+This isn’t harmful unless the grass itself is treated with chemicals or carries dangerous seed structures.

 What grass eating doesn’t mean